 Despite the benefits overtly conferred on bank leverage, its rising beyond a certain level can be harmful.
-Abubakar (2015), uses descriptive and correlation analyses to explore the relationship between financial leverage and financial performance of banks in Nigeria, covering 2005 to 2013.
+Abubakar (2015),uses descriptive and correlation analyses to explore the relationship between financial leverage and financial performance of banks in Nigeria, covering 2005 to 2013.
 The study reveals a significant positive relationship between banks' financial leverage and financial performance.
 The results show that about 84% of the banks' total assets are financed by debts.
 This however suggests that Nigerian banks engage in excessive risk taking which can trigger financial fragility.
 To avoid banking crisis, the level of safety for bank leverage must be specified.
-Ebiringa and Ezeji (2012), applied log likelihood method to determine the extent by which financial leverage maximises returns to banks' shareholders in Nigeria.
-The study underscores the relevance of bank leverage in ensuring the survival of banking entities.
+Ebiringa and Ezeji (2012), applied log likelihood method to determine the extent by which financial maximises returns leverage to banks' shareholders in Nigeria.
+The study

+Makinde, Adeoye, & Balogun (2024): The Nigerian Journal of Energy & Environmental Economics (NJEE), Volume 15 (2) underscores the relevance of bank leverage in ensuring the survival of banking entities.
 It, however, cautions excessive use of bank leverage beyond a point of engendering financial fragility.